Nikon D600 vs Sony A7 II

-Both the D600 and the A7 II have been discontinued, but can regularly be found used on eBay.
+Both the D600 and the A7 II have been discontinued, but can regularly be found used on ebay.
 The D600 was replaced by the Nikon D610, while the A7 II was followed by the Sony A7 III.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Nikon D600 Manual (free pdf) or the online Sony A7 II Manual.
+Further information on the features and operation of the D600 and A7 II can be found, respectively, in the Nikon D600 Manual (free pdf) or the online Sony A7 II Manual.

 So what conclusions can be drawn?
 Is there a clear favorite between the Nikon D600 and the Sony A7 II?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.

 - Better image quality: Scores markedly higher (4 points) in the DXO overall assessment.